joequant/scms/doc/patent-simulation.md

  1. The said information system allows the defining of a set of scenarios.
  1. The said scenarios are defined in a chronological timeline.
  1. The said information system intercepts information requests to other systems.
- 1. The said information system replaces pre-defined data in place of external information requests as in the previous sub-claim.
+ 1. The said information system injects pre-defined data in place of external information requests as in the previous sub-claim.
  1. The said information system intercepts commands to other systems.
  1. The said information system compiles the results of the simulated scenarios.
  1. The said information system allows the definition of indicative notes in the code.